Here are the links to guides on assistive software assigned by category:

 Windows Operating System

-Accessibility in Windows 7, 8 or 10
+Accessibility in Windows 10

 Learn more about accessibility options and programs in Windows that make it easier to see, hear, and use your computer.